 You foot could get inflamed

-Even if you’re extra careful and don’t twist your foot, that lack of arch support could kill your feet.
+Even if you’re extra careful and don’t twist your foot, that lack of arch support could hurt your feet.
 Without the right support, your plantar, the band of tissue in the arch of your foot, will start to pull.
 That pulling inflames the tissue, making your arch red and painful from a condition called plantar fasciitis.
 “When you try to step down on your foot, you have excruciating pain in the arch,” says Dr. Ramsey-Parker.
-To get the inflammation down, you might need to use anti-inflammatory medications like ibuprofen (learn the best OTC pain reliever for your ache), physical therapy, exercise, or cortisone injections.
+To get the inflammation down, you might need to use anti-inflammatory medications like ibuprofen (here are the best OTC pain relievers for every ache), physical therapy, exercise, or cortisone injections.
 (Swap your flip flops for a pair from our list of best shoes for plantar fasciitis.)

 Foot problems could run bone-deep

 With too many bouts of plantar fasciitis, your body will start producing new bone to try to heal the pulling.
 With more bone than the body needs, a buildup called a heel spur could develop on the back or bottom of your heel.
 “The spur is like a little point that’s pinching and pulling,” says Dr. Ramsey-Parker.
 “It’s a very painful area.”
 If the same treatments used for plantar fasciitis don’t work, you might need surgery to get it back to normal, she says.
 (Use these tricks to recover from surgery faster.)

 Objects could poke through your foot